MFA in Film

 This program is ideal for filmmakers, screenwriters, and media artists who want to earn an affordable MFA while expanding their bodies of work and maintaining continuity in their professional and personal lives.
 Our highly self-motivated students have creative vision that defies a cookie-cutter approach.

 How will your practice develop?

-Throughout your two years at VCFA, you’ll actively and dynamically expand your body of work and creative resources, with self-designed projects in screenwriting, documentary film, narrative film, VFX, and animation.
-You’ll emerge with powerful new work and the technical skills you need to tell a great story.
+Throughout your two years at VCFA, you’ll actively and dynamically expand your body of work and creative resources, with self-designed projects in screenwriting, documentary film, narrative film, animation, and/or new media.
+You’ll emerge from the program with powerful new work and a more distinctive artistic voice.